PDF Summary:The 5 AM Club, by Robin Sharma

 Take Time to Recover

-Your brain is like a muscle, and like any muscle stretched to its limits, it needs time to recover and prepare for more strenuous activity.
+Sharma says that your brain is like a muscle, and like any muscle stretched to its limits, it needs time to recover and prepare for more strenuous activity.
 The period of recovery is when real growth happens.
-When you stop and rest, you give your brain time to incorporate what it’s learning.
-If you don’t rest, you will overextend your brain and hit a wall, which is commonly known as burnout.
+When you rest, you give your brain time to incorporate what it’s learning.
+If you don’t rest, you’ll overextend your brain and hit a wall, which is commonly known as burnout.

 Want to learn the rest of The 5 AM Club in 21 minutes?